-Our non-employee director compensation is subject to the following governance features:
+Our non-employee director compensation program is subject to the following governance features:

 - Limit on Director Compensation.
-The total annual limit on aggregate maximum compensation per non-employee director is \$750,000. - Trading Windows.
-Our directors can only transact in our securities during approved trading windows after satisfying mandatory clearance requirements. - Hedging/Pledging Prohibition.
-Our insider trading policy prohibits our directors from hedging or pledging our securities. - Other Compensation.
+The total annual limit on aggregate maximum compensation per non-employee director is \$750,000 - Trading Windows.
+Our directors can only transact in our securities during approved trading windows after satisfying mandatory trade pre-clearance requirements. - Hedging/Pledging Prohibition.
+Our insider trading policy prohibits our directors from hedging or pledging our securities. - Share Ownership Requirement.
+Our non-employee directors are required to own a number of our common shares with a minimum value of three times their annual cash retainers.
+Each non-employee director has a five-year phase in period to meet the ownership requirements, measured from the later of the adoption of the Company's share ownership guidelines in 2019 or the date of such director's appointment to the board.
+After the initial phase-in period, each non-employee director is required to retain 100% of the shares issued upon the vesting of restricted share unit awards (net of any shares withheld or sold to cover withholding and other applicable taxes) until the multiple of annual cash retainer is reached.
+As of March 25, 2022, all of our non-employee directors, other than Ms. Franklin, who became a director of the Company in March 2021, were in compliance with the ownership requirement applicable to them.
+Ms. Franklin has until March 2026 to comply with the ownership guidelines. - Other Compensation.
 Our non-employee directors do not receive any non-equity incentive plan compensation, participate in any pension plans or receive non-qualified deferred compensation.
 We provide our directors with directors and officers liability insurance as part of our corporate insurance policies.
 We also reimburse our directors for reasonable travel and related expenses incurred in connection with their participation in board and committee meetings and other Company activities such as site visits or Company-sponsored events in which they participate as directors.
-The Chairman of the Board also receives a fixed payment for secretarial and office support services.

-The following table sets forth the compensation of our non-employee directors for the fiscal year ended December 31, 2018.
+The following table sets forth the compensation of our non-employee directors for the fiscal year ended December 31, 2021.

-Fees Earned or All Other

-Director Paid in Cash Stock Awards(1) Compensation Total
+Director Fees Earned or Paid in Cash Stock Awards (1) All Other Compensation Total

-A. CHANDRA \$80,000 \$111,106 \$191,106
+A. AGRAWAL \$ 87,500 \$ 174,954 \$ 262,454

+S. CARTWRIGHT \$ 92,500 \$ 174,954 \$ 267,454

-L. CONIGLIARO \$85,000 \$111,106 \$196,106
+L. CONIGLIARO \$ 110,000 \$ 174,954 \$ 284,954

-D. HUMPHREY \$62,500 \$111,106 \$173,606
+T. FRANKLIN \$ 61,154 \$ 174,954 \$ 236,108

-C. LINDSTROM \$80,000 \$111,106 \$191,106
+C. LINDSTROM \$ 115,000 \$ 174,954 \$ 289,954

-J. MADDEN \$102,500 \$111,106 \$213,606
+J. MADDEN \$ 170,000 \$ 294,907 \$ 464,907

-A. MANDL \$105,000 \$111,106 \$216,106

-C. MORKEN \$85,000 \$111,106 \$196,106
+C. MORKEN \$ 110,000 \$ 174,954 \$ 284,954

-M. NUNNELLY(2) \$111,106 \$111,106

-R. SCOTT \$220,000 \$250,010 \$72,000(3) \$542,010
+M. NUNNELLY \$ 97,500 \$ 174,954 \$ 272,454

+B. STEVENS \$ 92,500 \$ 174,954 \$ 267,454

-M. VERDI \$85,000 \$111,106 \$196,106
+M. VERDI \$ 112,500 \$ 174,954 \$ 287,454

 (1) The amounts shown under this column reflect the dollar amount of the aggregate grant date fair value of equity-based compensation awards granted during the year, calculated in accordance with Financial Accounting Standards Board Codification Topic 718, Compensation-Stock Compensation, pursuant to our 2017 Omnibus Incentive Compensation Plan.
-Assumptions used in the calculation of these amounts are included in Note 18 "Stock-based compensation" to our audited consolidated financial statements for the fiscal year ended December 31, 2018 included in our Annual Report on Form 10-K. In accordance with the rules promulgated by the SEC, the amounts shown exclude the effect of estimated forfeitures
+Assumptions used in the calculation of these amounts are included in Note 18, "Stock-based compensation," to our audited consolidated financial statements for the fiscal year ended December 31, 2021 included in our Annual Report on Form 10-K. In accordance with the rules promulgated by the SEC, the amounts shown exclude the effect of estimated forfeitures.